Skip to main content

 • “The game has a lot of microtransactions; however, I don't think they are necessary to enjoy the game, especially at a casual level which I play.”

-• “A fun little tower defense game, but progress is so heavily gated behind a grind to make you buy their microtransactions.
-I normally don't mind pay-to-win in single-player games, but here the game seems designed around the microtransactions.”
+• “A fun little tower defence game but progress is so heavily gated behind a grind to make you buy their microtransactions.
+I normally don't mind pay-to-win in single player games, but here the game seems designed around the microtransactions.”

 • grinding

-• “You need to pay for progress or it's slow, and even if you find a happy balance of grinding for lack of progress, you see bonuses for paying everywhere you claim anything.
-They pin you into that dopamine hit you get for $5 (or more), just another thing we need a dependency on.”
+• “You need to pay for progress or it's slow, and even if you find a happy balance of grinding for lack of progress, you see bonuses for paying everywhere you claim anything, pinning you into that dopamine hit for $5 (or more), creating a dependency.”

 • graphics